Fallen-Breath/smcr/README.md

 #### action

-Optional setting, define what SMCR will do with this route for the client connection
+Optional option, define what SMCR will do with this route for the client connection

 | action    | explanation                                              |
 |-----------|----------------------------------------------------------|